 If you are interested in joining the Watson Lab, there are a range of potential project topics available, but I am also open to discussing other opportunities to collaborate.
 For information about scholarships and enrollments in the CSU PhD program, click here.
 You should also read my manifesto regarding expectations (yours and mine) regarding research students.
+For more information on how teaching informs my research and vice-versa, here’s some thoughts.

 Determinants of detectability in desert birds.
 Biodiversity surveys are the basis for addressing many ecological questions, and are fundamental to environmental monitoring.
 But, just because a species may not have been detected doesn’t mean it’s not there.
 For this project, five years of CONTINUOUS acoustic data will be available to look at the effects of weather, season and disturbance of bird detectability.
 By using call rate and other acoustic parameters, determinants of detectability of various desert species will be identified, informing best-practice monitoring methods.